 - Respect the legislation concerning fire: check that it is legal to make a campfire on the designated site, burn as little wood as possible to leave as few traces as possible, and extinguish the fireplace before leaving.

-During our first camping or hiking, we often look for the perfect place: a splendid view where we can admire the sunset and sunrise, flat ground, sheltered from the wind and near a point of water.
+During our first camping or hiking, we often look for the perfect place: a splendid view where we can admire the sunset and sunrise, flat ground, sheltered from the wind, and near a point of water.
 In practice, it is difficult to find the ideal campsite.
-But that does not matter, the important thing is above all your safety and your sleep.
+But that does not matter, the important thing is above all your safety and comfort in sleep.

 Here are the criteria to take into account when choosing the location of your tent.